codekandis/phlags/README.md

 ### Traitful Extensions

 To keep the simplicity and performance Phlags provides [`Traitful Extensions`][srclink-traitful-extensions].
-Instead of implementing a complex and heavyweight inheritance you can combine the extensions of your choice to the flagable of your needs.
+Instead of implementing a complex and heavyweight inheritance you can combine the extensions of your choice into the flagable of your needs.

 ```php
 class Permissions extends AbstractFlagable